InsulationCalculator

 How do I calculate spray foam insulation?

-Spray foam is measured in board feet (1 sq ft × 1 inch thick).
+Spray foam is measured in board feet (1 sq ft ร— 1 inch thick).
 Multiply your area's square footage by the desired thickness in inches.
 Our spray foam insulation calculator does this automatically and estimates cost based on open-cell vs. closed-cell foam.
+Try our spray foam insulation calculator for the full breakdown.

 What is the R-value of insulation?